MC077/Psych-MultiKey/.github/docs/charting.md

 # How to chart

 ## Placing Notes
 So, "How do I chart multikey?" you may be asking.
 It's quite simple!
 You use the multiple noteTypes included!
-You have a +4, +8, +12, and +16, along with individual notes. the + increase the notes noteData by that amount, and the individual are just for if you want to chart a 4 key version for anyone who doesnt have the multikey mod installed.
+You have a +4, +8, +12, and +16, along with individual notes.
+The + increase a notes noteData (which strum it's tied to) by that amount, and the individual are just for if you want to chart a 4 key version for anyone who doesnt have the multikey mod installed.

 ![notes](../images/noteDropDown.png)